 This water filtration system is a common choice because it will leave your drinking water with almost no dissolved solids.

-If you need to neutralize a large amount of water, a reverse osmosis system can be installed under your single to filter all the water you are going to use inside your house.
+If you need to neutralize a large amount of water, a reverse osmosis system can be installed under your skin to filter all the water you will use inside your house.

-A filtration system that uses reverse osmosis is not only effective in removing chlorine and chloramine.
-It can also remove the byproducts and heavy metals in the water.
+A reverse osmosis filtration system effectively removes chlorine, chloramine, and the byproducts and heavy metals in the water.

 Ultraviolet Light

-UV light is also another good option to neutralize your drinking water.
+UV light is another good option for neutralizing drinking water.
 It can also kill germs and bacteria.

 Ultraviolet light is commonly used in some reverse osmosis systems as a pre-filter.
-This is to protect the membrane of the RO system from bacteria and chloramine.
+This protects the membrane of the RO system from bacteria and chloramine.

 Activated and Catalytic Carbon